Frequently -and not so frequently- Asked Questions

-There are many kinds of therapy and many abilities… so there is no quick answer to this question.
+Since there are many kinds of therapy, and many abilities, there is no quick answer to this question.
 We have made over 50 workshops in hospitals, hospice care centers, memory units, school for hearing impaired, special education schools, live-in care centers, and so on.
 We have also made inclusive performances with artists with and without disabilities.
-Each time we learn something.
-You can read about some our experiences under publications// link//.
+At each event, we learn.
+You can read about some of our experiences at publications.

-We are also going to have an on-line users’ forum, so that you can read about one another’s experiences offer tips on its use with different kinds of users.
+When the MC3 goes on sale, we will have an on-line tutorial, and an on-line users’ forum, so that you can read about one another’s experiences and offer each other tips on using the MotionComposer with different kinds of users.

 The MC has 1-Player and 2-Player modes.
 For example, one person can play one musical instrument, while the second person plays another instrument.

 The MC can track many more people than this.
 The challenge, however, is that it becomes confusing who is doing what!

 Having said this, there are ways to use it with groups, everyone dancing together.
 Methods for doing so will be explained in the on-line tutorial when MC3 goes on sale.

 While the MC2 works well — we still use it for our own workshops — the new one is in many ways easier to use.
 Also, it has more music.
 Some highlights include: